-Participants shared insights about everything from key risk factors and early warning systems, to local resources and alternative education programs to support at-risk youth.
+To build a strong foundation for the project, MPT brought together local leaders, stakeholders, education organizations, and dropout prevention experts to participate in a community conversation.
+Participants shared insights about everything from key risk factors and early warning systems, to local resources and alternative education programs which support at-risk youth.
 Hear what our experts had to say and get a closer look into this local and national issue.
 View the Community Conversation.